MarcoIeni/release-plz/website/docs/github/quickstart.md

 - `fetch-depth: 0` is needed to clone all the git history, which is necessary to determine the next version and build the changelog.
+- `concurrency`: if a new commit is pushed while the previous job is still running, the new job will wait for the previous one to finish.

 ### Example: release-pr only